sparsity-group/sparsity-group.github.io/_people/rahul.md

 - **applications in inverse problems and computational imaging**
   - data-driven methods for inverse problems and computational imaging
   - provably convergent iterative methods for image reconstruction
-  - theory and applications for learning regularizers
+  - theory and methods for learning regularizers

 Almost all of my research is fundamentally motivated by problems in data science and, in particular, our (lack of) mathematical understanding of neural networks.